nicknlsn/Automation/README.md

 - ExampleFT.java: processConferenceMediaByExample
 - ExampleFT.java: getCoverArtMap

 Everything else is code I wrote.
 Some of it is unfinished because I did not have enough time before my internship was over.
-I worked on this code for about four weeks.
+I worked on this code for about four weeks while working on other things as well.
 The code I did not write was written by a lead developer as a framework to help get me and two other engineers started on automation.